samringer/samringer.github.io/books.md

 permalink: /books/
 ---

 This is an incomplete list of what I've read in reverse chronological order.
-In a shamless rip-off of Patrick Collison, the books that I think where great are colored blue and those that were exceptional are colored green.
+In a shamless rip-off of Patrick Collison, the books that I think were great are colored <span style='color:blue'>blue</span> and those that were exceptional are colored <span style='color:green'>green</span>.

 **One Billion Americans** Matt Yglesias
 **Neuromancer** William Gibson